 As ANDI scans the test page, it searches for HTML tags and attributes that influence the accessibility of the elements on the page.
 These tags and attributes are referred to as Accessibility Components and are presented in a table.

-For more details about Accessibility Components, see the Developer Guide.
+For more information about Accessibility Components, see the Developer Guide.

-ANDI's Output displays the accessible name and accessible description that a screen reader should read audibly for the Active Element plus phrasings depending on the presence of Add-On Properties plus any associating Accessibility Alerts.
+ANDI's Output displays what a screen reader should read audibly which is the accessible name and accessible description.
+It will also include some phrasings depending on the presence of Add-On Properties plus any associating Accessibility Alerts that ANDI has detected.